Overview of Indiana Pathways for Aging

 Eligibility Requirements for Indiana Pathways for Aging

 Pathways is for IN residents who are 60+ years old and Medicaid-eligible on the basis of age, disability, or blindness.
-This includes Hoosiers who currently receive services and supports via the Aged and Disabled Waiver, nursing facility care, or enrolled in Hoosier Care Connect (HCC).
+On 7/1/24, all senior Hoosiers who were receiving services and supports via the Aged and Disabled Waiver, nursing facility care, or enrolled in Hoosier Care Connect (HCC), were transitioned to Pathways for Aging.

 Financial Criteria: Income, Assets & Home Ownership